Mjvolk3/Zendron/README.md

 There are only two basic commands that work as of now.

 - `zendron`
   - This command imports notes according to a defined [config.yml](https://github.com/Mjvolk3/Zendron/blob/main/conf/config.yaml).
+Once the command is run the first time the user needs to modify there configuration `./conf/config.yaml` according the zotero library they want to import.
   - Notes are imported with a `## Time Created` heading.
 This allows for stable reference from other notes, within the note vault.
 We autogenerate a `*.comments.md` that should be used for taking any additional notes within Dendron.
 Addition notes taken within the meta data file (`notes/zendron.import.<paper-title>.md`), or the `*.annotations.md` will be overwritten after running `zendron` for a second time.
 - `zendron remove=true`
   - This command removes all imported notes and associated links.
 We run a `createMissingLinkedNotes` following the deletion of Dendron notes to repopulate `tags` and `users` that will be removed on running `zendron-remove`.